zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-9/top-level-programs.md

 Console.WriteLine("Hello World!");
 ```

-If you wanted a one-line program, you could remove the `using` directive and use the fully qualified type name as shown below.
+If you want a one-line program, you could remove the `using` directive and use the fully qualified type name as shown below.

 ```csharp
 System.Console.WriteLine("Hello World!");
 ```

-In your application, only one file use top-level statements.
-If the compiler finds top-level statements in multiple source files, it’s an error.
+In your application, only one file uses top-level statements.
+If the compiler finds top-level statements in multiple source files, itâ€™s an error.

  - It is also an error if you combine top-level statements with a declared program entry point method, such as, a `Main` method.
  - In a sense, you can think that one file contains the statements that would normally be in the `Main` method of a `Program` class.

-The **Top-level programs** are C# language feature and it doesn’t come down to Common Language Runtime (CLR).
+The **Top-level programs** are C# language features and it doesnâ€™t come down to Common Language Runtime (CLR).
 C# compiler produces `Program` class and `Main()` method like it was before.

 ## Main Method Argument